wilkox/treemapify/README.md

 ![Treemap of G20 data, produced with ggplotify](examples/G20.png)

-The function will try to scale labels to fit each rectangle.
+The function will try to scale labels to fit rectangles.
 It's not perfect.

-Because ggplot is clever, it will automatically figure out whether to use a discrete or continuous fill scale:
+Because ggplot *is* perfect, it will automatically figure out whether to use a discrete or continuous fill scale:

 ```R
 > treeMapCoordinates <- treemapify(G20, area="Nom.GDP.mil.USD", fill="Economic.classification", label="Country", group="Region")